andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
       My own implementation of the Huffman Tree algorithm in C++.
 Has both encoding and decoding functionality.
+Individual project.
   </li>
 </ul>